kissmetrics/km-support/_posts/2012-11-04-people-search.md

 * The *First-touch attribution* (first-recorded value)
 * The *Last-touch attribution* (last-recorded value)

-You can add up to a total of three columns for your People Search.
+You can add up to a total of ten columns for your People Search.

 # Saving Your People Search